The overall task of the Board of Directors is to manage the interests of the shareholders.

 - Adopting strategies, business plans, operational targets, interim reports and year-end reports

 - Deciding on significant changes to the organisation of Gunnebo and its business activities

 - Evaluating the work of the President

-In 2018, the Board convened twelve times in addition to the statutory meeting.
+In 2019, the Board convened 16 times in addition to the statutory meeting.

 The Board shall comprise no fewer than five and no more than seven members, with no more than two deputies.
 The employees have the right to appoint two representatives and two deputies to the Board.

 Read Board biographies